skippyr/skippyr/README.md

 Hello, fellow dragons!

-I am an undergraduate software engineer from Brazil interested in dragons, culture, system design, project management and software development.
+I am an undergraduate software engineer from Brazil interested in dragons, culture, design and software development.

 I have been developing and maintaining some open-source projects since 2023, most of which are themes, terminal applications or libraries.